When it comes to departure points for a cruise, it’s hard to beat Port Everglades in Fort Lauderdale.

 As we mentioned earlier, there is no shortage of hotels in the area offering perks to cruise passengers.
 Hotels range from those that are literally walking distance to the port to the popular “Marina Mile” (which is a straight shot to the terminals) to spots around the airport.
 No matter where you want to stay and how much you want to spend, you’ll find a hotel that caters to cruise passengers by offering cruise parking.

 Sometimes this parking is included with a one night’s stay, other times you will need to book a parking package.
-Still other hotels charge a few bucks a day to park.
+Still other hotels charge a few bucks a day to park, but at a discount to parking at the port.
 For full details and a list of hotels, see our Fort Lauderdale hotels with cruise parking page.

 Dropping Off/Picking Up Passengers